 This trend was particularly apparent in 2017 and 2018 at all TREND sites, with very significant increases in the distribution of harm reduction equipment, a major rise in the number of CAARUD clients concerned and, above all, the emergence of direct freebase cocaine use among individuals having never snorted cocaine powder.
-Nevertheless, Île-de-France still stands out as the only region in mainland France with a genuine established organised crack market where cocaine is sold in freebase form.
-The years 2017 and 2018 were characterised by a spreading of crack dealing spots in the departments of Île-de-France and the sporadic introduction of dealing spots in a few metropolitan areas (Gérome et al. 2018).
+Nevertheless, Île-de-France still stands out as the only region in mainland France with a genuine established organised crack cocaine market where cocaine is sold in freebase form.
+The years 2017 and 2018 were characterised by a spreading of crack cocaine dealing spots in the departments of Île-de-France and the sporadic introduction of dealing spots in a few metropolitan areas (Gérome et al. 2018).
 Social diversity among users has recently been observed, with more socially integrated users obtaining supplies of freebase cocaine on the crack market.

-At the same time, there appeared to be much greater visibility of use among the most vulnerable populations over the recent period, resulting from a combination of the noteworthy spread of crack use and the displacement of users (see section T3 of the Policy workbook).
-In 2017, professionals in HR facilities saw an increase in use by people who were previously occasional users, but also many users switched to freebase cocaine.
-These people who switched belong to many user groups, including those who mainly use opioids (Eastern European migrants, travelling young people).
-Due to the potential addictive properties of the substance, health care providers have seen a rapid deterioration in social and health situations, including among inserted or semi-inserted users.
+At the same time, there appeared to be much greater visibility of use among the most vulnerable populations over the recent period, resulting from a combination of the noteworthy spread of crack cocaine use and the displacement of users (see T3 of the 2021 Policy workbook).